okuvshynov/b63/README.md

   - Caveats:
     - requires -lrt flag, as POSIX realtime extension are not (yet) in libc.
     - ref-cycles event from linux perf_events is not supported.

+## Internals
+The library consists of a core part responsible for running the benchmarks, and pluggable 'counters'.
+The library is header-only, thus, there isn't much 'encapsulation' going on.
+Every global symbol is prefixed with b63\_.

+Main internal data structures are:
+1) b63_benchmark.
+Each function defined with a 'B63_BENCHMARK' or 'B63_BASELINE' macro corresponds to one benchmark instance.
+2) b63_suite.
+Set of all benchmarks defined in the translation unit.
+3) b63_ctype.
+Counter Type.
+Defines a type/family of a counter, for example, 'linux_perf_event' or 'jemalloc'
+4) b63_counter.
+'Instance' of a counter, which has to be of one of the defined counter types.
+5) b63_counter_list.
+Set of all counters to run benchmarks for.
+6) b63_run.
+Individual benchmark execution.

 ## Next steps:
 - a convenient way to measure outliers.
 For example, as hash maps usually have amortized O(1) cost for lookup, what does p99 lookup time looks like for some lookup distribution?
 What can be done to improve?